 and was one of eight Canadians selected to carry the Olympic flag during the 2010 Vancouver Olympics opening ceremonies

-Pat, descendant of John Ryan of County Tipperary Ireland and Maria Louisa Gibbs of Belfast Ireland, was born September 28, 1955, in Winnipeg, Manitoba.
+Son of John Ryan of County Tipperary Ireland and Maria Louisa Gibbs of Belfast Ireland, Pat was born September 28,

 Ryan moved back to Alberta, and won his first Canadian Senior Curling Championship (for curlers over 50 years old) in 2007 as the skip for Team Alberta.
 In 2008, Ryan skipped Canada to a World Senior Curling Championship.
 He moved to Toronto in 2008, and played alternate for Peter Corner's team at the 2009 TSC Stores Tankard

-Ryan holds a Masters Degree in Leadership-from Royal Roads University, Victoria BC and qualified Certified Management Accountant.
+Ryan holds a Masters Degree in Leadership-from Royal Roads University, Victoria BC and he is a qualified Certified Management Accountant.
 He is also an accomplished musician and singer, writing and performing country music with his daughter he has released two CDs.

-John Brian Patrick Quinn was born to Jean (née Ireland) and John Ernest Quinn in Hamilton, Ontario, on 29 January 1943, the first of their five children.
+Pat Quinn was born to Jean (née Ireland) and John Ernest Quinn in Hamilton, Ontario, on 29 January 1943, the first of their five children.
 He grew up in a wartime house in Hamilton’s east end and attended St. Helen’s School and later, Cathedral High School.
 Quinn had a busy childhood, playing baseball, football and hockey when he could spare time from church, school and his part-time jobs delivering groceries and the Globe and Mail.
-At one point, Quinn decided he wanted to become a priest, but changed his mind after a summer at seminary school in Niagara Falls at the age of 13.
-Sports were too good to give up, even if he didn’t have any thoughts of playing professional hockey at the time.
+At age 13, Quinn decided he wanted to become a priest, but changed his mind after a summer at seminary school in Niagara Falls.
+Sports were too good to give up, though playing professional hockey wasn't on his mind.

-Pat played on Vancouver’s inaugural team in 1970-71 and he later played with the Atlanta Flames for five seasons.
-In 606 career NHL games from 1968-69 to 1976-77 he scored 18 goals and collected 113 assists for 131 points with 950 minutes in penalties.
+He played on Vancouver’s inaugural team in 1970-71 and later with the Atlanta Flames for five seasons.
+In 606 career NHL games from 1968-69 to 1976-77 he scored 18 goals and collected 113 assists for 131 points with 950 minsin penalties.
 A standout defenceman during his playing career, Pat coached 16 seasons in the NHL League with Los Angeles, Philadelphia, Vancouver and Toronto.
 His coaching highlights include Stanley Cup Final appearances in 1980 (Philadelphia) and1994 (Vancouver) and NHLs Coach of the Year in 1991-92 (Canucks) and 1979-80 (Flyers).

 He was selected as Head Coach of Team Canada on November 8, 2000, leading to Team Canada’s Men’s Hockey team at the 2002 Salt Lake City Winter Olympics and Canada’s gold medal-winning World Cup of Hockey, 2004 - Canada’s first Olympic gold since 1952.
 His success behind the bench also earned him the Head Coach position for the 2006 Olympic Games in Torino, Italy.